rss2email/rss2email/README.rst

 You can make the email address whatever you want, but your mail server requires that the ``yoursite.com`` part actually exists.

-You can also add custom filters, see the example and documentation in ``rss2email/post_process/prettify.py`` for more information.

 SMTP
 ----